 Bare by Vogue Instant Tan

 I have written about the Bare by Vogue tanning range in detail here.
 Whilst overall I was impressed (the foam is STUNNING!), I was disappointed with the Instant Tan.

 It gives the skin a gorgeous glow and smells incredible yes but I found the Dark shade to be more on the light to medium side and I would not pay €18 again for it!
 It is over priced in my opinion and I can’t see any real difference to Rimmel SunShimmer to justify the €11 price difference.

 Luna by Lisa Jordan Leave-in Conditioner

 I’ve seen so many people online rave about this but it did not suit my hair and, at €16, it’s not cheap either!
-My favourite detangler costs about €6.
-You can read all about that here along with 4 more products that really work for me.
+One of my favourite detanglers costs about €6.
+You can read all about that here along with more products that really work for me.

 SoSu by Susan Jackson Hot Fire Eyeshadow Palette

 I really like Suzanne, I’ve followed her since the beginning and love watching her building an empire for herself!
 And I actually LOVE her tan too… full review here.
 BUT…